About SCARC

 The fourth Thursday is usually reserved for General Meeting Nights, which allow both the passing of information on to members as well as to allow the managing of club business.
 Our radio shack uses the station Callsign VK5ARC, which is open for operation each week allowing members without their own equipment, to get a "hands on" experience with the HF, VHF, UHF and other communications facilities available.
 Visitors wishing to see a working amateur station in operation, can see exactly what amateur radio is all about, with the chance of exposing the hobby to a greater number of people.

-The club is fortunate to be able to provide a wide range of services which include: 10m, 2m 70cm Repeaters (incl 2m FM & 70cm C4FM Digitial), several APRS Digipeaters and the EchoIRLP nodes, all available for club members and other amateurs to use.
-Check out our Analogue RepeatersDigital Repeaters or APRS Digipeater pages for more information.
+The club is fortunate to be able to provide a wide range of services which include: 10m, 2m 70cm Repeaters (incl 2m FM & 70cm C4FM Digitial), several APRS & Packet Digipeaters and the EchoIRLP node, all available for club members and other amateurs to use.
+Check out our Analogue Repeaters , Digital Repeaters , APRS Digipeaters or Packet Node & BBS pages for more information.

 Events have included - Classic Adelaide Car Rally (since 1996), Coopers Pale Ale Rally (South Australia), Bicycle SA Events and Australian Off-Road Championship Rally.
 These events enable us as amateurs to incorporate and develop our radio operating skills, both in the field (i.e. portable operation) and central radio command (WICEN control).
-Nationally, (WICEN). has been activated for more tragic times including Ash Wednesday, Newcastle Earthquake, NSW Christmas Bush FIres, NSW \ VIC Floods to name but a few.
+Nationally, (WICEN). has been activated for more tragic times including Ash Wednesday, Newcastle Earthquake, NSW Christmas Bush Fires, NSW \ VIC Floods to name but a few.
 We can be a valuable asset to our community, as we can be fully operational, Australia-wide, with a few hours providing necessary communications for civilian requirements [i.e. Red Cross, Hospital & Search\Rescue], when existing infrastructure is either damaged, or complementing existing operations.

 This involves the organising for operating a large fully portable amateur station, in sometimes remote locations operating continuous for up to a 24 hour period.
 The station requires the construction and setup of - portable antennas, towers, coax feeders, generators and amateur radios.
 We can have more than 5 radios and operators simultaneously contesting on multiple bands, sometimes multiple modes, with the same Callsign attempting to contact as many stations as possible, for points in the contest.
 This can be both confusing and exhilarating at the same time, especially when it comes all together and you manage to pull it all off.
 At the completion of the contest, the collapsing and packing up of the station seems to be quicker than the setup, with the only thing left is to go home and recover from the lack of sleep you received over the entire weekend of the contest.

-The Club also provides several awards and trophies to Members who acheive outstanding efforts in Construction, Club Service and the Southern Vales Award Southern Vales Award.
+The Club also provides several awards and trophies to Members who achieve outstanding efforts in Construction, Club Service and the Southern Vales Award Southern Vales Award.
 This award is available to the Amateur Community as a result of contacting the VK5ARC and a set number of members within a certain period of time.

 If the SCARC sounds like a club in which you wish to be involved with, please don't hesitate to either contact us by email, post OR come and visit us on a Thursday night at the Clubrooms.
 We certainly look forward to hearing from you or seeing you at the Clubrooms.